HanzHK/WPF-Warehouse-Management-System/README.md

   - possibly more

 Pending fixes for the next version:
-  - Supplier detail - User Control, which will show details about the currently selected supplier from the supplier list
+  - code cleanup, warnings removal
   - Localization Support

 DONE ✓

+21.4.2025
+- Supplier detail - User Control, which will show details about the currently selected supplier from the supplier list

 20.4.2025
   - List of Suppliers